 dockerfile: the path to the Dockerfile.
 It is a relative path to the build context (default:

 target: build the specified stage as defined inside the Dockerfile.
 See the multi-stage build Docker official docs for details.

 args: add build arguments, which are environment variables accessible only during the build process.
 Build arguments with a value containing a

 $sign are resolved to the environment variable value on the machine okteto is running on, which can be helpful for secret or machine-specific values.

 okteto stack deploy --build builds a new docker image, pushes it to the registry and redeploys your containers.
-By default, images are built using the Okteto Build Service.
+By default, it builds the images using the Okteto Build Service.
 Set the variable

 BUILDKIT_HOST if you want to use your own BuildKit instance.

-The command can also be a list of string:
+command can also be a list of strings:

 The container image of each service.